zhancx-edu/NeuralKernelFunction/README.md

 ### Additional Processing: Spatial Perturbation

 In this work, we further introduce a small spatial perturbation to events that share identical locations in the catalog.
-In real earthquake catalogs, multiple events may be recorded with exactly the same coordinates due to limited spatial resolution or rounding during preprocessing.
-However, such duplicated locations can lead to numerical instability in spatial kernel estimation, especially for neural models.
+Such duplicated locations can lead to numerical instability in spatial kernel estimation for neural models.
 To address this issue, we add a small uniform random perturbation to the longitude and latitude of duplicated events.

 - Noise range: ±0.005 degrees (approximately ±0.5 km)
 - Applied only to events with identical spatial coordinates